eodcgmbh/openeo-fastapi/docs/guide/orms.md

 ## Extending the Object Relational models.

-Currently it is possible to extend the object relational models that the api uses, so that they can be used in any extended Endpoint Registers.
+Currently it's possible to extend the object relational models that the api uses in order to support extra values a backend might want to includse in any EndpointRegisters.

 ## How to extend the models.

 In order to effectively use the extended models, you need to update the models.py file found in the alembic directory.
 After updating the models.py file, you will need to manually update the endpoints where you would like the new model to be used.
 This is a current pain point, and it would be good to improve this in the future.

 #### Original - models.py